Genre: Young Adult Fiction

 That damned year, I started going to High School.
 I wasn’t acquainted with any of the kids there and I felt like an outsider.
 They, too, didn’t seem to want to be my friends.
 I had already made my decision; I would spend the rest of my school years alone.
 There’s no way it would be that hard.

 It’s easy to talk, when you don’t know.
-But, in reality, it wasn’t easy to watch the other girls smiling, telling jokes, helping each other and flirt with the boys.
+But, in reality, it wasn’t easy to watch the other girls smiling, telling jokes, helping each other and flirting with the boys.
 I was lucky I wasn’t bullied.
 We lived in a small society and none of the children would dare to tease another.
 They just chose to ignore me.

 However, loneliness wasn’t enjoyable.
 I was all alone at school and, when I got back home, I felt even more lonely.
 My mother worked till late afternoon and she was never there to talk about my day at school or my tests and grades.
 When she got back from work, she’d take a bath and go to sleep.
 The little time that was left for us to spend together, I spent it by helping her cook some food for the next day.
 Sometimes, we would watch movies and others we would play board or card games.